banner of finescrollsaw website: head of medusa

 3/8 in. wood 48,8 in.
 20,2 in 7 in.

-5 mm. wood 65, 4 cm 27 cm.
-9,4 cm.
+5 mm wood 65, 4 cm 27 cm 9.4 cm

 This picture has kindly been sent by Gerard Beghin from France.
 He has installed mirrors on the doors.
 The result is very attractive.
+This picture is courtesy of Alain Lainé from Belgium.
+This picture is courtesy of Ester and Isaac Arditi from Israel.

-This picture has been sent by Juán Manuel Gil Rey from Náquera, Valencia, Spain.
+This picture has been sent by Juan Manuel Gil Rey from Náquera, Valencia, Spain.
+This picture has been kindly sent by Oleg Velesjuk from Kaliningrad, Russia.